madhav2302/twitter-simulator/README.md

 # TwitterSimulatorWeb

 Twitter simulator in elixir with web interface written in HTML and JS.
+Please check the video demo of the functionalities (https://youtu.be/zZnRoKCYuj8)

 ### Group Members
 1. Madhav Sodhani       :     1988-9109